keikai/keikai-tutorial/readme.md

 # Project Architecture
 ![architecture.png](images/architecture.png)

-* The tutorial application calls Keikai Java client API to communicates with Keikai server.
+* The tutorial application calls Keikai Java client API to communicates with Keikai engine.
-* Keikai server communicates with Keikai UI client in a browser to render a sheet and exchange data.
+* Keikai engine communicates with Keikai UI client in a browser to render a sheet and exchange data.
 * This project saves data into [HSQLDB](http://hsqldb.org/).
 Note that this is just an example, you can definitely load data from any other data source by yourselves.

 # [FAQ](https://doc.keikai.io/dev-ref/faq)